Making our team more scalable

 - The evolved engineering circle, now called the Platform Circle, will handle all roll-outs, customisations and other technical work for the environments we manage.
 This circle focuses on building, maintaining, supporting and operating reusable and high-quality cloud components (open source or cloud) for the customer development teams to use.

 - And last but not least, the newly created Experts Circle will be delivering and championing all expertise, best-practices and applied knowledge that we have in the team.
-As part of our SRE-as-a-Service, customers can engage with them in sparring sessions, reviews, etc in an all-you-can-eat fashion.
+As part of our Devops-as-a-Service, customers can engage with them in sparring sessions, reviews, etc in an all-you-can-eat fashion.

 How this affects you